iSabbir/SWE-QUIZ-PREPARATION/English I/Final/Question/final_pracktice_1.md

 **1. a) Select the most suitable headings for the given paragraphs from the list below.
 Write the appropriate number (I-VII) next to Paragraphs A-E.** [5x1=5]
 *List of Headings:*
-I.   The psychological toll of isolation

 II.
 Combining office and home working styles

 III.
 Advantages regarding time and lifestyle

-IV.
-The definition of a traditional office
-V.   A fundamental shift in the concept of employment VI.
+V.   A fundamental shift in the concept of employment

+VI.
 Looking ahead: The permanence of change

 VII.
 Disadvantages: Culture and Burnout

 1. Paragraph A: ______